 The breeze was gentle and stroked his fur.
 It carried the scent of flowering acacia and ripe melon.
 The gruff sweep of scales over the rock made Star turn his head.
-Bringer was winding his way onto the rock.
+Bringer was winding his way onto Star’s perch.
 His movements were slow and deliberate.
 The cobra’s eyes foggy from sleep.
 The reptile always had trouble moving in the morning.
 He needed to bask and collect his energy.

 “St…Star.”
 Bringer yawned by way of greeting as he curled next to the pup’s feet.